dotnet/AspNetCore.Docs/aspnetcore/mvc/views/overview.md

 ::: moniker range=">= aspnetcore-2.1"
 **ViewData attribute**

-Another approach that uses the `ViewDataDictionary` is `ViewDataAttribute`.
+Another approach that uses the [ViewDataDictionary](/dotnet/api/microsoft.aspnetcore.mvc.viewfeatures.viewdatadictionary) is [ViewDataAttribute](/dotnet/api/microsoft.aspnetcore.mvc.viewdataattribute).
 Properties on controllers or Razor Page models decorated with `[ViewData]` have their values stored and loaded from the dictionary.

 In the following example, the Home controller contains a `Title` property decorated with `[ViewData]`.
 The `About` method sets the title for the About view: